varunprajan/varunprajan.github.io/_posts/2024-05-19-the-bayesian-euro-step.markdown

 )
 ```

 I get an extremely large number: 99.95%.
-So it is extremely unlikely we are making a “type I error” if we find statistical significance, assuming a broad prior.
+So, assuming a broad prior, it is extremely unlikely we are making a “type I error”: falsely assuming the effect was positive when it was actually neutral or negative.

-At this point, though, you might notice something strange: the probability of a statistically significant result itself is very large.
+At this point, though, you might notice something strange: the probability of a statistically significant result _itself_ is very large.
 Out of the 10,000 trials we ran, close to 4950 (or, almost half) are statistically significant.
 In fact, this is not too surprising.
 Because the prior is so broad, if the effect is positive at all (which happens half the time), it is very likely to be large enough that it is statistically significant (again, assuming adequate power).

 What if we choose a prior that is much less broad?
-If we repeat the calculation above with a prior that has a standard deviation of 0.01 (so, less than the effect size we care about), the “99.95%” number becomes “87%”.
-So, there is a 13% chance we’re making a bad decision: significantly larger than the 5% that we’d originally thought.
-Also, the probability of a statistically significant result goes down too, from 49.5% to 4%.
+We can repeat the calculation above with a "narrow" prior (again, see image above).
+Here, we'll set the standard deviation to 0.01 --- much less than the MDE.
+With this choice, the Monte Carlo simulations show that the “99.95%” number becomes “87%”.
+Now, there is a 13% chance we’re making a bad decision: much larger than the 2.5% that we’d originally thought from our value of "alpha" (dividing by two since we're doing a one-sided test).
+Also, the probability of a statistically significant result has gone down, from 49.5% to 4%.

 What have we learned?

 1. Our results seem to have strong “sensitivity” to the prior: they depend a lot on what the prior is, and, in particular, how broad it is.
 2. It is hard to justify the assumption of a broad or “uninformative” prior.
-We cannot say the results don’t depend on the prior, so that we can simply choose an arbitrary one.
-And we also cannot say that the results for a broad prior agree with intuition.
-It seems implausible that the true effect sizes are really as large as a broad prior implies, or that we should expect a statistically significant result close to 100% of the time (for a two-sided test)
+The results obviously depend on the prior; we cannot simply choose an arbitrary one.
+At the same time, the results for a broad prior do not agree with intuition either.
+It seems implausible that the true effect sizes are really as large as a broad prior implies, or that we should expect a statistically significant result close to half the time (for a one-sided test)

 Somewhere along the way, we also lost the idea of the “null hypothesis”.
 This was always an abstraction (can the effect size really be exactly zero?), but let’s try to add it back in.

 To do this, let’s *combine* NHST and Bayesian ideas.
 Instead of having the prior distribution be Gaussian, we have it be “two spikes”: one spike at 0, for the null hypothesis, and the other spike at the MDE, for the alternate hypothesis.
-The distribution overall must have a probability mass of 1, so each spike will have a weight ($w_{null}$, $w_{alt}$) that sums to 1.
+(Again, see schematic above.)
+The distribution overall must have a probability mass of 1, so each spike will have a weight $w$ ($w\_{null}$, $w\_{alt}$) that sums to 1.

 So, our Monte Carlo simulation now looks like this: